-- 1. CALL TO ORDER
+- 1. Land Acknowledgment

-- 2. APPROVAL OF AGENDA Additions/Deletions if any
+- 2. Call to Order & Welcome to Guests

-- 3. PRESENTATIONS
+- 3. Approval of Agenda

-- 4. MINUTES OF PREVIOUS MEETING
+- 4. Approval of Minutes

+- a.
+(Date of Minutes)

-- 5. ACTION ITEMS
+- 5. Delegations/Presentations

-- 6. INFORMATION/DISCUSSION
+- 6. Superintendent's Report

-- 7. BOARD ITEMS

-- 7.1 Board Highlights

-- 7.2 Correspondence
+- a.
+Directive for Action

+- b.
+Information Items

-- 7.3 Trustee Reports
+- 7. Trustee Reports

-- 8. QUESTIONS
+- 8. Questions (See Policy 7, Section 11)

-- 9. IN CAMERA
+- 9. Chair's Remarks/Board Correspondence

+- In-Camera Session

-- 10. ADJOURNMENT
+- 11. Adjournment

 - c.
 Items may be placed on the agenda in one of the following ways:

-- i. by notifying the Superintendent or Board Chair prior to the establishment of the agenda; - ii. by notice of motion at a previous meeting of the Board.
-When a Trustee wishes to bring to the agenda of a meeting a motion that requires special consideration by the Trustees or research by and from the administrative staff, the Trustee shall give notice of motion, including the regular meeting at which the motion is to be discussed. - iii.
+- i. by notifying the Superintendent or Board Chair prior to the establishment of the agenda;

+- ii. by notice of motion at a previous meeting of the Board.
+When a Trustee wishes to bring to the agenda of a meeting a motion that requires special consideration by the Trustees or research by and from the administrative staff, the Trustee shall give notice of motion, including the regular meeting at which the motion is to be discussed.

+- iii.
 Request from a committee of the Board. - iv.
 A quorum of the Board, prior to the approval of the agenda, may request that the Board Chair add an item. - d.
 The agenda package, containing the agenda and supporting information, will be distributed to each Trustee at least two days in advance of regular Board meetings. - e.
-The list of agenda items shall be posted on the division website.
-Any elector may inspect the agenda and request a copy.
-A fee for copies may be charged with the amount set by the Administration. - f.
+The agenda package shall be posted on the division website by 4 p.m. the day of the meeting. - f.
 The Board Chair, at the beginning of the meeting, shall ask to have the agenda approved.
 Additions to and/or deletions from the agenda may be made by a majority of those Trustees present. - g.
 The Board Chair may change the order of items on the agenda in order to meet extenuating circumstances.
 In such cases, a Trustee may challenge the Chair in accordance with the procedures adopted by the Board.